jagarzone6/SquadMakersChallenge/README.md

 # SquadMakersChallenge
-This challenge is implemented with behave + Python 3.8
+This challenge is implemented with behave + selenium in Python 3.8

 ## Set up instructions